vexide/website/src/content/docs/index.md

 # What is vexide?

-vexide is a Rust library for programming VEX robots.
-It provides a platform for running Rust code on the VEX brain that controls your robot's hardware and devices.
-You can think of it as an alternative to [VEXcode](https://www.vexrobotics.com/vexcode) or [PROS](https://pros.cs.purdue.edu/), but for the Rust programming language (rather than C or C++). vexide implements low-level features like task scheduling, memory allocation, and competition state so that you can write competitive, performant, and safe code!
+vexide is a Rust library for programming VEX robots: it provides a platform for running Rust code on the VEX brain that controls your robot's hardware and devices.
+You can think of it as an alternative to [VEXcode](https://www.vexrobotics.com/vexcode) or [PROS](https://pros.cs.purdue.edu/), but for the Rust programming language (rather than C or C++). vexide implements low-level features like task scheduling, memory allocation, and competition state so that you can write competitive, performant, and reliable code!

 ![Diagram of vexide's architecture.
 Boxes labeled "VEXos interfaces", "Devices", "Async Runtime", and "Startup code" are connected to a single "vexide" box](/docs/vexide-overview.svg)